-Minnesota’s Usury Law, which is codified in Minnesota Statutes Chapter 334, sets limits on the amount of interest that can be charged on any particular type of debt.
-Chapter 334 also does not allow collection of interest that exceeds the statutorily allowed rate and renders some of these contracts with a higher rate invalid.
-Determining the maximum allowed interests depends on the type and amount of the loan ranging from no limit for loans exceeding $100,000 to a low of 8%.
+Minnesota’s Usury Law, codified in Minnesota Statutes Chapter 334, sets limits on the amount of interest that can be charged on any particular type of debt.
+Chapter 334 also prohibits collection of interest that exceeds the statutorily allowed rate and renders some contracts with a higher rate invalid.
+The maximum allowed interest depends on the type and amount of the loan, ranging from no limit for loans exceeding $100,000 to a low of 8%.
 Minn.
 Stat. § 334.01, subd.
 1, 2.
+For a broader overview, see Minnesota Usury Law: What Business Owners Should Know and Minnesota Usury Law: A Summary.

 Usury is a Defense to Enforcement

-In Minnesota, the usury statutes exist for individuals that are being sued for enforcement of usurious contracts to use in defense.
-In other words, Chapter 334 is meant not necessarily to bring a cause of action but to defend against the enforcement of a contract that violates the statutes.
+Minnesota’s usury statutes exist as a defense for borrowers being sued on usurious contracts — not as an independent cause of action.
+Chapter 334 is designed to shield borrowers from enforcement of contracts that violate the statute, not to permit affirmative recovery.
 Strickland v.
 First State Bank of Balaton, 202 N.W.
 727, 729 (Minn.
 1925) (holding that “[o]ne who voluntarily pays usurious interest may not maintain an action to recover it, while one against whom a usurious contract is sought to be enforced may invoke the statute in his defense”).

 As a practical matter, a usury defense is generally only available to a borrower.
 Id. (holding that “[t]he usury statute is a shield but not a sword”).